 If there is one takeaway point to all of this, it is that engagement and interaction is pivotal to success on Reddit.
 It's not a one-way conversation.
 Post your awesome pictures, videos, and stories about the auctions you've got coming up.
 Anything that may be interesting or relevant to a particular sub-reddit.
 Use the collective conscious of redditors by asking for help or suggestions.
 Upvote helpful comments and leave your own comments.
 Be yourself.
 Be sincere.
 Be honest.

 Upvoting is what pushes your content to the top.
 The more upvotes, the more eyeballs.
-If you get to the front page of Reddit you will most likely kill your website’s server when tens of thousands of visitors flood your website all at once with a Reddit Hug.
+If you get to the front page of Reddit you will most likely kill your website's server (unless you're hosting with us) when tens of thousands of visitors flood your website all at once with a Reddit Hug.

 Get the Right Subreddit & Follow the Rules